sagemath/sagewiki_to_gh-2022-10-10/plot.md

    Under active development:
        * Jmol: http://jmol.sourceforge.net/

-SAGE's plotting functionality is built on top of matplotlib, which is a very extensive plotting library with a user interface that is very similiar to Matlab's plotting.
+Sage's plotting functionality is built on top of matplotlib, which is a very extensive plotting library with a user interface that is very similiar to Matlab's plotting.
-The interface that SAGE provides to matplotlib is very Mathematica like.
+The interface that Sage provides to matplotlib is very Mathematica like.

 There are also several links to plotting/graphics/data visualization programs at the scipy [http://www.scipy.org/Topical_Software#head-b98ffdb309ccce4e4504a25ea75b5c806e4897b6 wiki].